★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Demand

-Brand leadership supported by repeated number-one dairy brand rankings; helps sustain preference in low switching-cost FMCG.
+Brand leadership supported by repeated number-one dairy brand rankings and reported leadership in liquid dairy retail share; helps sustain preference in low switching-cost FMCG.

 Erosion risks